-This course is designed to examine the dynamics of crisis situations and the biblical principles and procedures for intervening them.
-The emphasis will be on the application of biblical principles to crisis situations.
-Legal and ethical issues will be emphasized.
+This course is designed to examine the dynamics of crisis situations and the biblical principles

 CHCN 412 Christian Counseling (3 semester credits)

 This course is designed to introduce students to directed research in the field of Christian Counseling in an area of the student's interest to fulfill Bachelor of Religious Studies graduation requirement.
 It helps each student understand marriage and family issues from a Biblical and counseling perspective.
 Students will learn the Biblical principles of marriage and receive an overview of how to deal with marriage and family problems including chemically dependent families.
 Additionally, this course will challenge students to look closely at their own family of origin.
 For senior standing students only.